MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/hardware-support-app--hsa--steps-for-app-developers.md

 Finally, right-click the project, select **Store**, then **Create App Packages**.

+> [!NOTE]
-**Note**: There is no support for UWP apps with custom capabilities on mobile platforms.
+> There is no support for UWP apps with custom capabilities on mobile platforms.

 ## Install the App